adopted-ember-addons/ember-impagination/README.md

 "exclusive" (+/- `unload-horizon`) of the current readOffset.
 Defaults to never unloading any records.

+#### `on-observe(dataset)`
+The `on-observe` hook is invoked whenever the underlying impagination dataset is updated.
+The most standard use-case for this is to invoke an action that sets the read offset as the user clicks or scrolls the dataset.
+This hook fires whenever the component updates.
+Updating the `readOffset` causes pages to be loaded and unloaded based on the `load-horizon` and `unload-horizon` respectively.

+Checkout the [Advanced Usage](#) for Infinite Scroll examples which use `on-observe`.

 #### 'filter(record, index, records)' _optional_
 Default: `null`